-The 219 acres of the Thomas and Palmer reserve slope upward from the brook through old pasture, a wetland and mature forest to a dramatic high point of exposed bedrock.
-A trail through the meadow leads into the forest and winds past long-abandoned apple trees.
+The 219 acres of the Thomas & Palmer Brook reserve slope upward from the brook through old pasture, a wetland and mature forest to a dramatic high point of exposed bedrock.
+An accessible trail through the meadow leads into the forest and winds past boulders and large sugar maple trees.
 A habitat restoration project removed invasive species in the apple orchard and surrounding area.

 SCROLL FOR TRAIL DESCRIPTION, PROPERTY DESCRIPTION, AND NATURAL HISTORY